All Episodes

 We'll give you more on that straight ahead.

-General and sister, the first member of the regime to come into the South since the war.
+John Wood's sister, the first member of the regime to come into the South since the war.

 It's been such a stark contrast to watch.

-North Korea is using the the public attention and the public spotlight of these games to promote some sense of normalcy, where you have the sister attending the opening ceremony.
+North Korea is using the public attention and the public spotlight of these games to promote some sense of normalcy, where you have the sister attending the opening ceremony.

-You we've seen the images of the North Korean cheerleaders cheering on their athletes.
+We've seen the images of the North Korean cheerleaders cheering on their athletes.

 And the vice president has been very stark and very firm over the last several days, saying, look, this is complete propaganda.